Density of power-free values of polynomials: Introduction

 In the case of multiple variables, most of the work has been done in the case of binary forms only.
 The asymptotic formula for $N_{F,k}(B)$ for binary forms $F$ was established for $k \geq (d-1)/2$ by Greaves \cite{Gre}, $k > (2\sqrt{2} - 1)d/4$ by Filaseta \cite{Fil}, $k > 7d/16$ by Browning \cite{B2}, and $k > 7d/18$ by Xiao \cite{X1}.
 For polynomials of more variables, Bhargava handled square-free values for discriminants of representations of some prehomogeneous vector spaces in \cite{Bha}, and Bhargava, Shankar, Wang handled the case of discriminants of polynomials in \cite{BSW}.
 Xiao handled the case of square-free values of decomposable forms in \cite{X2}.
 In fact, he obtained an asymptotic relation for $N_{F,2}(B)$ when $F$ is decomposable whenever $d \leq 2n + 2$. \\

 For inhomogeneous polynomials of two variables the works of Hooley \cite{Hoo2} and Browning \cite{B2} provided \emph{lower bounds} for the number of $k$-free values and Hooley \cite{Hoo3} managed to provide an asymptotic formula in certain cases.
-There are also several specific inhomogeneous polynomials of more variables whose power-free values were estimated asymptotically , e.g. \cite{leboudec}, \cite{lapkova}. \\
+There are also several specific inhomogeneous polynomials of more variables whose power-free values were estimated asymptotically, e.g. \cite{leboudec}, \cite{lapkova}.
+We should mention that already Poonen \cite{Po} shows that the number of square-free values of multivariable polynomials $F$ has a positive density, assuming the \emph{abc}-conjecture, however the considered density is differently defined than the one arising when we evaluate asymptotically \eqref{main}.\\

-Our main result in this paper is the following theorem, which asserts that an asymptotic relation for $N_{F,k}(B)$ holds whenever $k \geq (3d+1)/4$, for any $n\geq 1$ and assuming only a natural condition on the divisibility of the polynomial $F$.
+The main result in this paper is the following theorem, which asserts that an asymptotic relation for $N_{F,k}(B)$ holds whenever $k \geq (3d+1)/4$, for any $n\geq 1$ and assuming only a necessary condition on the divisibility of the square-free polynomial $F$.
 Observe that the lower bound for $k$ is the same as in Browning's theorem in \cite{B2}.